 Attorneys Fred Pritzker settled a wrongful death case where a patient was injected with a medication that was 10 times the prescribed dose.
 The woman died almost immediately.
 This was not a case against Walgreens.

-You can call 1-888-377-8900 to contact Fred for your free consultation regarding a lawsuit against a pharmacy for medical malpractice.
+You can call 1-888-377-8900 or use the form above to contact Fred for your free consultation regarding a lawsuit against a pharmacy for medical malpractice.

 2. Avni Patel and Brian Ross, “Walgreens Told to Pay $25.8 Million Over Teen Pharmacy Tech’s Error” (March 1, 2010) http://abcnews.go.com/Blotter/walgreens-told-pay-285-mil-teen-pharmacy-techs/story?id=9977262.